 Widely known as a predominantly rural county, Cumbria in the North West is home to the Lake District and countless mountains, lakes and expansive green spaces.
 Settlements across the county of Cumbria primarily consist of small towns and villages with minimal populations.
 The largest based on population include Carlisle, Barrow-in-Furness, Kendal, Whitehaven and Workington.

 In an area as natural and authentic as Cumbria, undeveloped plots of land appear in abundance, leaving the landscape in its original condition and with a strong standard of biodiversity, but setting obstacles for developers intending on staging land and property planning projects.
 By law, developers are required to avoid harm to animal and plant habitats during any development, affecting works on greenfield and brownfield sites.

-Whenever property or land developments with protected species of animals or plants present go ahead without prior assessments on the site, penalties will ensue, ranging from fines and prison sentences to complete breakdown of the planning project.
-It is instead advised that planners organise an ecology survey on the site, establishing the presence or absence of priority habitats, meeting the needs of the local authorities, and eliminating any factors that could otherwise disrupt the planning application.
+Whenever property or land developments with protected species of animals or plants present go ahead without prior assessments on the site, penalties will ensue, ranging from fines and prison sentences to a complete breakdown of the planning project.
+It is instead advised that planners organise an ecology survey on the site, establishing the presence or absence of priority habitats, meeting the needs of the local planning authority, and eliminating any factors that could otherwise disrupt the planning application.